 Mountainous East African Burundi is one of the poorest countries in the world.
 Climate change is exacerbating risks such as droughts, floods and mudslides, especially with regard to its mainly rural population living off subsistence farming.

-The new project communities will receive basic equipment for the event of a disaster, as the three municipalities of the first project phase have.
-Additionally, all project municipalities are supported in integrating disaster management and climate adaptation measures into their annual budget and work planning.
+The new project communities received basic equipment for the event of a disaster, as the three municipalities of the first project phase did.
+Additionally, all project municipalities were supported in integrating disaster management and climate adaptation measures into their annual budget and work planning.

-adelphi’s main task is to provide technical guidance and advice to local staff in the preparation of risk maps, emergency plans and their regular updates.
-In addition, adelphi accompanies the implementation of emergency simulations and monitors the impact of all project activities.
+adelphi’s main task was to provide technical guidance and advice to local staff in the preparation of risk maps, emergency plans and their regular updates.
+In addition, adelphi accompanied the implementation of emergency simulations and monitors the impact of all project activities.